 Terpenes and Cannabinoids

-Full-spectrum extracts are the least processed, and most natural types of extracts.
+Full-spectrum extracts are the least processed, and most natural types of cannabis extract.
 When other components are removed, there have to be more steps involved in the process.
-The end result of a full-spectrum extract is a solution that is chock full of cannabinoids, terpenes, and flavinoids
+The end result of a full-spectrum extract is a solution that is chock full of cannabinoids, terpenes, and flavinoids.

 Essential Hemp Oils